-Named to Time's "Top 100 Television Shows of All Time," "General Hospital" continues its tradition of passion, intrigue and adventure that takes place in the fictional town of Port Charles in upstate New York.
+"General Hospital," which celebrated its 51st anniversary on April 1, 2014, continues its tradition of passion, intrigue and adventure that takes place in the fictional town of Port Charles in upstate New York.
 The glamour and excitement of those who have come to find their destinies in this familiar seaport town intertwine with the lives, loves and fortunes of beloved, well-known faces.
-And, as always, love and danger continue to abound on "General Hospital" with contemporary storylines and unforgettable characters.
+As always, love, danger and mind blowing plot twists continue to abound on "General Hospital" with contemporary storylines and unforgettable characters.

 Lisa Lo Cicero